 Don't Delay!
 If you would like to start your PPI Claim against Barclaycard, complete the form at the top of this page.

 * PPI refunds obtained through our claims service, amount is prior to our fees plus VAT and any income tax.

-Many consumers were mis-sold PPI (Payment Protection Insurance) by Barclaycard, PPI was usually attached to a customer's policy by Barclaycard, in some cases without their knowledge.
-Barclaycard were known to reject a credit application if PPI was refused by the customer.
+Many customers may have been mis-sold PPI (Payment Protection Insurance) by Barclaycard, PPI may have been added to a customer's policy by Barclaycard, in some cases without their knowledge.
+Barclaycard may have declined a credit application if PPI was refused by the customer.

 Barclaycard PPI wasn't all bad, it was intended to protect borrowers' from being unable to make repayments if they were unable to work due to illness or injury.
 The problem was how PPI was mis-sold by Barclaycard.

-There are many examples of Barclaycard mis-selling PPI, some consumers were not even made aware by Barclaycard that PPI was added to their policy, and if the customer was made aware that PPI had been attached, they were not informed by Barclaycard that it was optional.
+There are many examples of Barclaycard mis-selling PPI, some consumers were not even made aware by Barclaycard that PPI was attached to their policy, and if the customer was made aware that PPI had been attached, they were not told by Barclaycard that it was optional.